1987 Pan American Games: Closing ceremony

-The closing ceremony took place in the Hoosier Dome.
-The headline act was Cuban American Gloria Estefan and her band, Miami Sound Machine.
-The choice of Castro-critic Estefan, who had fled with her family during the Cuban Revolution while her father stayed and was imprisoned, led the Cuban delegation to again threaten to boycott.
+The closing ceremony was initially planned to take place at the American Legion Mall, a popular site for open air events on the Indiana World War Memorial Plaza in downtown Indianapolis.
+However, in April, the management of the American Legion objected because of protocol issues: the flag of the host country (the United States) would be lowered and that of the host country of the next Pan American games (Cuba), with whom the U.S. had hostile relations, would be raised to fly by itself.
+In June, the organizing committee decided to relocate the ceremony to the Hoosier Dome.
+Because the gymnastics finals were scheduled to end only a few hours before the closing ceremony, it was decided to use only a portion of the dome, limiting attendance to 35,000 instead of 60,000.
+Despite the initial budget for all ceremonies having been allocated exclusively to the opening ceremony, the closing ceremony was staged for $500,000.

-The organization committee defended the decision, saying that the band was hired because her latest album, Let It Loose, released two months before the games, had been certified platinum because of its sales.
-In the end, the Cuban delegation's protest was merely not to dance during her performance.
+The headline act was Cuban-American Gloria Estefan and her band, Miami Sound Machine, which was selected, according to the organizing committee, because her album Let It Loose had just achieved platinum sales.
+The choice of Castro-critic Estefan, who had fled with her family during the Cuban Revolution while her father stayed behind and was imprisoned, led the Cuban delegation to again threaten the boycott.
+In the end, they attended the closing ceremony, but returned to the stands and sat during the dancing.
+The ceremony ended with indoor fireworks, and the spectators were invited to exit the building to see a 25-minute outdoor fireworks display.

-Aftermath
+Impact

 The Pan Am Games brought about $175 million (1988 USD, $355.1 million 2016 USD) to Indianapolis's economy.
 Hosting the Games cost about $30 million.
 Indianapolis was the first Pan American Games host city to break even financially.

 Hosting the games also attracted many sports organizations to consider Indianapolis as a site for their headquarters, most notably the National Collegiate Athletic Association.